Dr Emma Cheatle (she/her)

 -

 My research interests are between the histories and theories of architecture, health, gender and the body.
 My work aims to activate interdisciplinary forms of architecture-writing that use both personal and theoretical responses to buildings and urban spaces to critically explore the role they play in our lives.
-I work on:

-- Histories and impacts of domesticity and health – from hospitals and clinics, to shelters, hotels and homes, both historical (particularly modernist) and contemporary (see ‘Simone de Beauvoir’s ‘House’ to bell hooks’ ‘Homeplace’: autofiction and autotheory in architectural writing’.
+Histories and impacts of domesticity, gender and health – from hospitals and clinics, to shelters, hotels and homes, both historical (particularly modernist) and contemporary – see: ‘Simone de Beauvoir’s ‘House’ to bell hooks’ ‘Homeplace’: autofiction and autotheory in architectural writing’.
 Architectural Histories (2025); Lying-in the Dark Room: Architectures of British Maternity (2024); Part-Architecture: The Maison de Verre, Duchamp, Domesticity and Desire in 1930s Paris (2017); ‘As/saying architecture: a ficto-spatial essay of lying-in’.
 TEXT: Writing | Architecture, 23(55) (2019);

-PhD supervision areas:
+PhD supervision areas

-- Creative-critical spatial theory, practice and writing;
+- Creative-critical spatial theory, practice and writing in architecture and urban design;

 - Feminist and decolonial theory, practice and pedagogy;